 Remote control automation applications can initiate transfers via VDCP.
 The VDCP command must be sent to the K2 Media Client.
-This applies to both internal storage and external storage K2 Media Clients.
+This applies to both stand-alone and shared storage K2 Media Clients.

 If you are using VDCP to perform video network transfers, you must configure the K2 Media Client so that there is a unique Controller ID for each host.
 Refer to "Add network hosts names for streaming" on page 58.